It all started with a bowl of soup.

 No one could have imagined the response: men from all walks of life expressed interest and brought with them the talent and drive to build PMGS into a 501c3 non profit that has given almost two decades of service.

 Our love for Jesus and good singing trumps differences in age, background, politics and denomination.
-“I know the plans I have for you declares the Lord; plans to proper you and not harm you, plans to give you a future and a hope.”
+“I know the plans I have for you declares the Lord; plans to prosper you and not harm you, plans to give you a future and a hope.”
 Jeremiah 29:11